UK study for people with triple-class drug resistance

 Simon Collins, HIV i-Base

-A new study designed to overcome multidrug HIV resistance in people whose currently combination is failing to achieve and maintain undetectable viral load.
+A study designed to overcome multidrug HIV resistance in people whose currently combination is failing to achieve and maintain undetectable viral load.

 This is a two-part study.
 For the first week, participants will be randomised to one of four blinded arms.
 This will add islatravir, doravirine, both drugs or placebo to their current failing combinations.
 All participants will then add open-label islatravir and doravirine to optimised background ART for the next 48 weeks.